Guidelines for Visiting the Library During Elevated Service Levels

 While we enjoy having children at the library and believe that the library is a great place for kids to learn, play, and grow, their safety is of utmost concern to us.
 From younger children touching and putting things in their mouths to older children wanting to congregate in close proximity, unattended children pose several challenges to maintaining a safe environment.
 Library staff is unable to supervise unattended children to ensure that appropriate safety measures are being followed.
 Children who wish to browse for books or use the computer are welcome to visit with an adult.

-As of February 2021, the library computer lab is under construction.
-When the lab is available, a limited number of physically distanced computers will be available for use.
-Time in the computer lab will be limited to the general browsing time limit of the library’s current service level (15 or 30 minutes).
+As of July 2021, the library computer lab is open.
+A limited number of physically distanced computers are available for use.
+Time in the computer lab will be limited to 60 minutes.
 Library patrons may use the computer lab for no more than one time interval in the morning and one interval in the afternoon; these intervals cannot be directly back-to-back.

 Public Meetings and In-Person Programs